Healthcare Fraud Lawyer Florida

 The procedures for properly billing Medicaid, Medicare, and private health insurance companies are complicated.
 With CPT and ICD-9 codes and the interpretations of the code changing annually, it can be difficult to properly bill for services.
 This is why so many offices turn to private companies to handle their coding and billing.
 However, even that does not guarantee you will not run into problems.
 A Medicare billing audit can quickly turn into a criminal investigation if the auditor believes there is evidence of wrongdoing.

-Our healthcare fraud defense attorneys stand willing to represent the many different parties who get caught up in audits, investigations, criminal prosecution, and civil litigation, including:
+Our Florida healthcare fraud defense attorneys stand willing to represent the many different parties who get caught up in audits, investigations, criminal prosecution, and civil litigation, including:

 - Doctors and other medical providers, including chiropractors, nurses, diagnostic professionals, pharmacists, dentists